 During the winter months, it’s common to see shopping centers and business owners out and about clearing snow and ice from pathways, parking spaces and entrances.
 But this isn’t just good business to help customers get in the door—it’s also a liability issue should someone slip and fall and injure themselves.
-Homeowners, too, face similar, albeit more limited, liability if they fail to take adequate steps to remove such slippery hazards from their property.

 The dangers from slips and falls should not be taken lightly, especially for the elderly.
 Each year thousands are rushed to emergency rooms as a result of icy falls with injuries that could have easily been prevented.
 One enterprising hospital, St. Vincent’s in Indianapolis, Indiana even decided to give away road salt to local residents to try and prevent such injuries and the resulting emergency room visits.
 In the end, the person who is most likely to slip and fall is the homeowner themselves.

 Homeowners, for your own sakes, consider that the persons who are most likely to slip and fall are you and members of your household.